Chapter 60A — Minnesota Surplus Lines Insurance Act

 Purpose and Scope

-Establishes the purpose and scope of life and health insurance reserve standards.
+Establishes the purpose and scope of the minimum reserve standards for accident and health insurance.
+These standards …

 60A.761